“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new post.w

 The second downside is the lack of customization of the modules.
 Let’s take the example of an icon.
 You will be able to set its base color, hover color, a gradient or its size.
 And that’s pretty much it.

-You want to customize its contour, add shadows?
+You want to customize its contour, add shadows in the background or animate the element a little to make it less static?
 You will need to add a CSS class (possible via the Beaver Builder editor), and insert a piece of code to achieve your goals.
-It's not the end of the world, okay, but that's too bad.
+It’s not the end of the world, okay, but that’s a pity…

 I’ll tell you something: I hate wasting my time.
 I think it’s the same for you, isn’t it?

 Good news: Beaver Builder has thought of us clock neurotics (yes, I include you among the neurotics so I don’t feel too lonely).